How SpriteCell Came To Be

 A: There are many things I plan to get to.
 I prefer not to announce anything until it’s almost done, but think about what kind of large video game related data sets are out there.
 Aside from general video game statistics I enjoy compiling interesting and useful archives of media.

-Q: Can I use your data/graphs/charts in a video/project?
+Q: Can I use your data/graphs/charts in a video/article/project?

-A: You’re welcome to use a handful of my images in your work if you credit SpriteCell.com and link to the site.
+A: You’re welcome to use a handful of my images in something if you credit SpriteCell.com.
 Please do not copy an entire project.
 Feel free to contact me if you’d like to discuss this further.

 Q: How can I help the site?